glyh/journey/README.md

 ### Start up time
   One of the reason I don't like Clojure&Emacs is the start up time.
 So I definitely want to fix that.

+### Functional with stateful type system
+  It doesn't mean you need to use monad when writing the software.
+It's just with the type system we know more about the behavior so it's easier to create a safe software.

 # Implemention details

 ## Why zig?
  Compiler should better be implemented in low level so that we have good enough performance.
 Zig is easy to cross platform, and extremely easy to use C libraries.
 Apart from them, zig have cool comptime feature to help me keep the code clean.
 I think that's enough reason for me to use Zig.

+## Why Lisp syntax?
+ It's kinda obvious to write a software that have 100% potential in syntax extensibility, you almost always end up with something like lisp.